 Parish(es): Deanery: Incumbent: Please indicate that you have taken the following steps: 1.
-Consultation In deciding to seek permission to cease admitting children to Holy Communion before confirmation, we have consulted with: i. the PCC ii. the wider church congregation, including children and parents/carers iii. (if relevant) other participating churches in a Local Ecumenical Project 2.
-PCC Resolution The PCC has passed the following resolution: 'The PCC of hereby resolve to request the Bishop of Chester for permission to cease to admit baptized children to Holy Communion before confirmation under the Admission of Baptized Children to Holy Communion Regulations 2006.'
-Date resolution was passed: 3.
-Please give a brief explanation below of why the parish has decided to cease admitting children to Holy Communion before confirmation
+Consultation M In deciding to seek permission to cease admitting children to Holy Conconfirmation, we have consulted with: nmunion before i. the PCC -0 ii. the wider church congregation, including children and parents. carers ( iii. (if relevant) other participating churches in a Local Ecumenical 2.
+PCC Resolution Project 2.
+PCC Resolution The PCC has passed the following resolution: 'The PCC of hereby resolve to request the Bishop of Chester for permission to cease to children to Holy Communion before confirmation under the Admission of Bito Holy Communion Regulations 2006.' · Date resolution was passed: 3.
+Please give a brief explanation below of why the parish has cease admitting children to Holy Communion before confirm